learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 1. Execution Context: When JavaScript functions run, they have an associated JavaScript `Object` that goes along with them which they can access by the keyword `this`.
 2. `this`: Inside a function, `this` is the `Object` that represents the function's execution context
-3. `call`: This is a method _on a function_ which calls the function, just like `()`.
+3. `call`: This is a method _on a function_ that calls the function, just like `()`.
 You provide a new execution context as the first argument, traditionally called `thisArg`, and the arguments you want to send to the function after the `thisArg`.
 An invocation of `call` looks like: